 We can enter God’s Sabbath rest when we listen to His voice and open our hearts to Him.

 Hebrews 4 is interesting in that it speaks of entering God’s permanent place of rest found in Christ, but it does so in light of God resting on the seventh day of Creation.
 Both concepts are intertwined.
-The truth is that God’s weekly day of rest serves as a foreshadow of the permanent rest He longs to give us.
+The truth is that God’s weekly day of rest served as a foreshadow of the permanent rest He longs to give us.
 The passage actually states that He prepared this rest for us at Creation.
 It was His plan all along!

 It’s for this reason that God cared so much about His people honoring the Sabbath day and keeping it holy.
 Jesus isn’t just “Lord of the Sabbath,” He is our Sabbath rest!